-The exact quote from Blackstone, per Harvard Law School, is as follows: “It is better that ten10 guilty persons escape than that one innocent suffer.”
+One of the cornerstones of the American legal system, lawyers often cite “Blackstone’s Formulation” in criminal cases.
+The exact quote from Sir William Blackstone, per Harvard Law School, is as follows: “It is better that ten guilty persons escape than that one innocent suffer.”

 An arrest and conviction can change everything.
 Fines or time in jail are the immediate concern, but a conviction will also mean a criminal record that can make it harder to find a job and housing for years to come.
 If you are arrested or learn you are under investigation, the first thing you should do is contact an experienced criminal defense attorney.
-You can search LawInfo’s legal directory to find a local criminal defense attorney who can protect your rights and help you determine the best way to proceed with mounting a defense.
+You can search LawInfo’s legal directory to find a local criminal defense attorney who can protect your rights, lay out your options, and help you determine the best way to proceed with mounting a defense and limiting potential penalties.